Kew Specialist Certificate in Orchid Cultivation

 - undertaking two weeks of work experience or a travel scholarship related to orchid cultivation.

-- attending the Kew Diploma lectures on Protected Cropping & Environmental Controls and Propagation
+- attending the Kew Diploma lectures on Protected Cropping & Environmental Controls and The Management of Living Collections

-- completing a Pest and Disease project looking at a range of P&D affecting propagated plants
+- completing a project looking at a range of pests, diseases and cultural issues affecting Orchids

 - regular plant identification tests